 That said, getting your real estate license could give you a leg up since you’ll be more familiar with the homebuying and selling process.

-4 Steps to Getting Your CCIM in 2020
+4 Steps to Getting Your CCIM

 Now that you have a better idea of what transitioning from residential to commercial is like and the benefits of having a CCIM, let’s take a look at the steps to getting your CCIM.